-Maud Lewis was a quiet housemaid in Nova Scotia whose simple folk art paintings brought her gradual fame in the 1960’s.
+Maud Lewis was a quiet housemaid in Nova Scotia whose simple folk art paintings brought her gradual fame in the 1960s.
 Hers is not a story of a passionate artist who fights her way to glory, or a painter whose work is discovered and their life changes forever.
-Instead it is a quiet story about a arthritically deformed woman who longed for love, found a version of it that worked for her, and painted for the pure joy of the act.
+Instead, it is a quiet story about an arthritically deformed woman who longed for love, found a version of it that worked for her, and painted for the pure joy of the act.
 Her bonus in life was that fame found her even when she wasn’t seeking it.

 Everett is cruel about Maud’s appearance, and crude in his behaviors and lifestyle.
 He is insistent, demeaning and demanding but she stays as it is the best option open to her.
 She finds a way to manipulate Everett’s mood and personality.
-She slowly adds feminine touches to the home and as it grows more cozy, his temperament also warms.
-First she adds a turquoise shelf, and then paints one small bird.
-By the end of her life every surface of the house is coated in her paintings.
+She slowly adds feminine touches to the home and as it grows cozier, his temperament also warms.
+First, she adds a turquoise shelf and then paints one small bird.
+By the end of her life, every surface of the house is coated in her paintings.
 The visual appearance of the home personifies the way that their lives intertwine.